szypkiwonsz/Patient-Appointment-System/README.md

 ##### Sending emails:
 - To configure program to send emails go to: Patient_Appointment_System -> Patient_Appointment_System -> settings.py -> go to the bottom of the file and enter your details.
+- Change email adress in views.py on line 51.

 ##### Admin panel:
 - Login: szypkiwonsz